 When I introduced the idea of cultural competence, I ended with the idea that cultural competence starts with YOU!
 This means that, in order to be culturally/multiculturally/interculturally competent, you have to start with a personal evaluation.
-In the last post, I recommended this link (pages 7 and 8) for a quick exam into your current situation.
-A quiz like this examines the three different aspects of your cultural competence: your awareness, your understanding, and your behavior or skills.
+In the last post, I recommended this link for a checklist to look at your current situation.

 I love the word ‘aware’ in English because it just seems to encompass so many different ideas in a succinct way—for example, it represents both knowledge about and perception of a situation or a person.
 I also really like what awareness of your own culture means.
 For example, have you ever thought about how your family celebrates traditions might be different to other families, even just in your own area?
 If you grew up being a different religion or different ‘intensity’ of religion to those around you, you probably know what I’m talking about, if not you probably think that everyone does something similar to your family because it is ‘normal.’